The Effects of Space on Coatings & Optical Materials | CMN & More November 2021 Vol 31 Issue 4

 Editor: David Sanchez

 In this issue of Coating Materials News & More (CMN), we review essential considerations related to producing stable optical coatings and materials for use in spaceflight applications.
-We present an overview of the salient problems optical materials experience when exposed to high-energy radiation and atomic oxygen in Earth orbit, and we discuss procedures for mitigating damage to optics.
+We provide an overview of the challenges optical materials face when exposed to high-energy radiation and atomic oxygen in Earth's orbit.
+Additionally, we discuss strategies for mitigating damage to these optics.

 The Space Environment